arorashivoy/gatcha_otree/README.md

 # Gacha Game Experiment

-This folder contains a Behavioural Economics experiment designed to test Loss Aversion and the Sunk Costs effect in Gacha games.
+This Repository contains the code for Behavioural Economics experiment designed to test Loss Aversion and the Sunk Costs effect in Gacha games.
 The experiment simulates a Gacha-style game where participants use in-game currency to receive random rewards.

 ## Overview